RI-imaging/qpretrieve/README.rst

 |PyPI Version| |Tests Status| |Coverage Status| |Docs Status|

-**qpretrieve** is a Python3 library for retrieving quantitative phase information from experimental data.
+**qpretrieve** is a Python3 library for Fourier-based retrieval if quantitative phase information from experimental data.
 If you are looking for a library to load quantitative phase data from various file formats, please take a glance at `qpformat <https://github.com/RI-imaging/qpformat>`.